Written in V — MIT Licensed

 Extend with pure V

 The plugin system is the heart of vlsh's hackability.
-Install community plugins from the remote repository with a single command, or drop any .v file into ~/.vlsh/plugins/ to build your own.
+Install community plugins from the remote repository with a single command — plugins are versioned and stored under ~/.vlsh/plugins/<name>/<version>/.
 Plugins can:

 • 1 Register new built-in commands available everywhere in the shell